Structure of numerical algorithms and advanced mechanics: Introduction

-More than 30 years ago, there was a flurry of discussion in this journal detailing the merits of various elementary numerical schemes for solving particle trajectories in classical mechanics.\cite{cro81,lar83,bel83,sta84} The focus was on solving Newton's equation-of-motion as a second-order differential equation.
-The effectiveness of these numerical schemes were not well understood in that seemingly slight changes in the algorithm, without altering the order of the Taylor expansion, can drastically change the stability of the algorithm.
-The history of each numerical scheme, especially that of Cromer, \cite{cro81} seems to suggest that good algorithms are just a matter of accidental discovery or personal insights.
-There does not seem to be order and structure to the study of numerical methods, only endless Taylor expansions with arbitrary term arrangements.
+as a second-order differential equation.
+The effectiveness of these numerical schemes were not well understood in that seemingly minor adjustments in the algorithm, without altering the order of the Taylor expansion, can drastically change the stability of the algorithm.
+The history of each numerical scheme, especially that of Cromer, \cite{cro81} seems to suggest that good algorithms are just a matter of accidental discovery or personal insight.
+To many readers of this journal, there does not seem to be order and structure to the study of numerical methods, only endless Taylor expansions with arbitrary term arrangements.

 This impression is incorrect.
-Without exception, all elementary algorithms that have been found useful in solving Newton's equation-of-motion, such as Cromer, velocity-Verlet, leap-frog, etc., are all {\it canonical transformations}, or in modern terms, {\it symplectic integrators}.
-All can be derived systematically from a single, unifying idea of Poisson's equation-of-motion via Lie series (or transforms).
+Without exception, all elementary algorithms up to the second order that have been found useful in solving Newton's equation-of-motion, such as Cromer \cite{cro81}, velocity-Verlet\cite{gou07}, leap-frog, etc., are all {\it canonical transformations} (CT), or in modern terms, {\it symplectic integrators} (SI).
+All can be derived systematically from a single operator solution to Poisson's equation-of-motion.
 There is no arbitrariness at all.
-There are only two standard, literally ``canonical", first and second-order algorithms, out of which nearly all low order algorithms can be built.
+There are only two standard, literally ``canonical", first and second-order algorithms, out of which nearly all symplectic and non-symplectic Runge-Kutta-Nystr\"om (RKN) algorithms can be derived.
 While this ``modern synthesis" has been known for some time in the literature, it has yet to impact the teaching of computational physics at the secondary or undergraduate level.
 The purpose of this article is to make it clear, that even the most elementary numerical algorithms, are deeply rooted in advanced mechanics.
 Knowing this synthesis will therefore enrich {\it both} the teaching of computational physics\cite{tim08} and advanced mechanics. \cite{jor04}